PostgreSQL Source Code git master

 void ProcSignalShmemInit (void)

-void ProcSignalInit (int pss_idx)
+void ProcSignalInit (void)

 uint64 EmitProcSignalBarrier (ProcSignalBarrierType type)